How hearing works?

 Through these vibrations, imagine the skin on a musical drum vibrating when you strike it, causes the ossicles, a tiny chain of bones (malleus, incus, stapes) move in the middle ear.

 The middle ear is connected to the back of the nose and throat by the Eustachian tube.
-This means that when you yawn or swallow, the Eustachian tube can open to equalise the pressure on both sides the eardrum and prevent the membrane from being damaged.
+This means that when your loved one yawns or swallows, the Eustachian tube can open to equalise the pressure on both sides the eardrum and prevent the membrane from being damaged.

 When you get a cold/flu symptoms the Eustachian tube can become blocked with mucus which can cause a build-up of pressure and temporary hearing impairment or loss as a result.

 The last bone in this process ‘taps on the membrane window of the spiral-shaped cochlea, which encourages the fluids in the cochlea to move and in doing so stimulate tiny hair cells on the inner wall of the cochlea.
 There are over 15,000 of these hairs, and stimulating them to move triggers electrical nerve impulses that are taken to the brain via the auditory nerve.
 From here, it's up to their brain to decipher those impulses as recognisable sounds.